SeaWar741/SeaWar741/README.md

 # **Welcome 👋**
 Greetings,
 <br>
-I'm a full stack and machine learning developer
+I'm a full stack and machine learning developer<br>
 BS Computer Science with specialization in data science and AI👨‍🎓
 <br>
 <br>